To learn more about Java, click here.

 To learn more about Lemmings, follow this link

 Lemmini is the attempt to combine the playing sensation of the original Amiga version of Lemmings with the improved graphics of the Win95 port to create the best possible Lemmings experience on all platforms that support a Java virtual machine.

-If you wish to have a "real" local installation, just download the JAR archive here.
-You can start it locally either by double clicking on it or manually using "java -jar lemmini.jar"
+After downloading, you can start it locally either by double clicking on it or manually using "java -jar lemmini.jar"